 - Alignment of the Route 6 Motorway Section 3 crosses many mountainous terrains and cliffs.
 Due to the complex geology on the terrain and deeper soil investigation requirements, geotechnical investigations are being carried out with complete attention by a number of teams performing extensive investigations.
 19 million m3 of excavation with deepest point 62 m and 11 million m3 of embankments with highest point 24 m were performed during the construction.

-- Climate conditions are of a big concern.
-During March 2016, despite the heavy rainfall, the project team proceeded with its construction works associated with utility relocation as well as earthworks, structures, drainage, surveying, finishing, and manufacture & operations departments
+- Climate conditions were of a big concern.
+During March 2016, despite the heavy rainfall, the project team proceeded with its construction works associated with utility relocation as well as earthworks, structures, drainage, surveying, finishing, and manufacture & operations

-- Utilities along the project are also one of the challenges.
-The utility lines have been investigated and identified on site.
-There exist high voltage lines, power lines and various sewage, water supply and irrigation lines.
-The design and relocation of some utility crosses underneath the motorway have been completed while others had commenced.
+- Utilities along the project were also one of the challenges.
+The utility lines had been investigated and identified on site.
+There existed high voltage lines, power lines and various sewage, water supply and irrigation lines.
+The design and relocation of some utility crosses underneath the motorway had been completed while others had commenced.
 350 utility lines have been relocated and handed over to local authorities and service providers on behalf of the Employer.